philipwalsh/finding_team_phat_tuesday/README.md

 *note: PMC aka the Pan Mass Challenge is the best charity, supporting the Dana Farber and fighting cancer.
 For more information on the PMC, I have provided a link at the bottom of this readme.*

-If you find this repo helpful, or if you want to be part of the solution please consider donating to the Pam Mass Challenge
+If you find this repo helpful, or if you want to be part of the solution please consider donating to the Pan Mass Challenge

 [Donate to the Pan Mass Challenge](https://donate.pmc.org/BM0248/)